 - donated embryos

-Your embryos may also be implanted in a surrogate, or gestational carrier.
-This is a woman who carries your pregnancy for you.
+Your doctor can also implant embryos in a surrogate, or gestational carrier.
+This is a woman who carries your baby for you.

 The success rate of IVF varies.
-According to the American Pregnancy Association, the live birth rate for women under age 35 undergoing IVF is 30 to 35 percent.
-This rate falls to six to 10 percent for women over the age of 40. ( American Pregnancy Association )
+According to the American Pregnancy Association, the live birth rate for women under age 35 undergoing IVF is 41 to 43 percent.
+This rate falls to 13 to 18 percent for women over the age of 40.

-IVF is used to help people with infertility who want to have a baby.
+IVF helps people with infertility who want to have a baby.
 IVF is expensive and invasive, so couples often try other fertility treatments first.
 These may include taking fertility drugs or having intrauterine insemination.
-During that procedure, sperm is transferred directly into a woman’s uterus.
+During that procedure, a doctor transfers sperm directly into a woman’s uterus.

-Infertility issues for which IVF may be used include:
+Infertility issues for which IVF may be necessary include:

 - reduced fertility in women over the age of 40